-Opens: September 11 Closes: February 28
+Opens: September 9 Closes: February 29

-Tree squirrels may be taken with shotguns, rimfire and muzzleloading firearms, or with bow and arrows legal for taking upland game.
+Tree squirrels may be taken with shotguns, rimfire, pre-charged pneumatic air guns and muzzleloading firearms, or with bow and arrows legal for taking upland game.

 Upland game bird hunters are encouraged to send in wing envelopes with feathers collected from harvested birds.
 Instructions for submitting wings and feathers are printed on the envelope.
 To order a supply of wing envelopes, visit the Game and Fish website (https://gf.nd.gov/hunting/upland-wing-survey) or contact any district office.